A guide for first home buyers

 5. Stamp Duty

 When purchasing a property, there are lots of expenses to consider outside the purchase price.
-There are the costs of searches, moving costs, insurance on the property (you must ensure you have ensured the property by 5:00pm the day after the Contract is signed, the property is at your risk from that day), your solicitor fees and rates.
+There are the costs of searches, moving costs, insurance on the property (you must ensure you have insured the property by 5:00pm the day after the Contract is signed, the property is at your risk from that day), your solicitor fees and rates.

 In addition, there may also be stamp duty.
 Stamp Duty or Transfer Duty is a tax paid to the State Government when you purchase property in Queensland.